emilypastewka/emilypastewka.github.io/pages/snippets/be_an_owner/content.md

 you didn't say "not my job," you asked "how do I do that?"
 It meant you  -->

-Mid-2010s Stitchfix also [celebrated](https://multithreaded.stitchfix.com/blog/2019/03/11/FullStackDS-Generalists/) single-threaded ownership, at least on their [data team](https://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/).
+Mid-2010s Stitchfix also [celebrated](https://multithreaded.stitchfix.com/blog/2019/03/11/FullStackDS-Generalists/) single-threaded ownership [[3]](#3), at least on their [data team](https://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/).
 Ironically, Uber's approach to data work over those same years was far more siloed.
 While in the early days data scientists wrote their own pipelines, built their own models, ran their own experiments, in the years leading up to 2020 teams had been built to specifically own data engineering, ML implementation, experimentation.

 I still see both approaches frequently.
 I still gravitate toward the one that encourages ownership.

 A "full-stack" data scientist who is given real ownership over his/her work will be proud and excited when that work drives impact, when s/he has measured tangible results.
 These individuals are not just transacting time for money, "renting" their jobs — they are driven by outcomes.
 They won't wait on someone else to provide or clean data, won't ask someone else to put their model in production or measure its impact through an A/B test.
 They will learn and do what it takes to make the project they own a success.

 Empowerment doesn't work if "ownership" is just nice corporate lingo.
 It needs to be made true via the setup of the organization and the freedom data scientists are given across the stack.
-- Project expectations should be as clearly defined as roles are broad. [[3]](#3)
+- Project expectations should be as clearly defined as roles are broad. [[4]](#4)
 - A good set of data tools, a platform designed & maintained for the use of the data team, goes a long way to enabling safe experimentation.
 - [Collaboration](../humility_is_key_to_collaboration/), too, remains a part of the job.
 Rarely does somebody start a project knowing how to do every step on their own.
 [Teams must be built so that individuals are able and encouraged to support one another, learning and teaching](../build_teams_of_t_shapes/).